Collaboratively Self-supervised Video Representation Learning for Action Recognition: Experiments

 \section{Experiments}

-In this section, we conduct experiments on three popular action recognition datasets, \ie UCF101 \cite{ucf101}, HMDB51 \cite{hmdb51}, and Kinetics400\cite{kay2017kinetics} to verify the effectiveness of our CSVR.
+In this section, we conduct experiments on four popular action recognition datasets, \ie UCF101 \cite{ucf101}, HMDB51 \cite{hmdb51}, Something-Something v2(SSv2) \cite{goyal2017ssv2} and Kinetics-400 \cite{kay2017kinetics} to verify the effectiveness of our CSVR.
 Besides, we also conduct ablation studies to investigate the significance of each branch in our method.